-“Eleanor, I’ve been your literary professor for ten years.”
-He folded his hands again as he continued browsing her grades.
-“I’ve seen how enthusiastic you are about literature through all five years of both secondary school and college.”
-He looked up to her again and smiled.
-“Assuming that your heart isn’t set on being an apothecary, would you consider an apprenticeship in the literary arts?
-Specifically, to be a literary professor.”
+“Eleanor, I’ve been your literature professor for ten years.”
+He folded his hands again as he continued browsing her records.
+“I’ve seen how enthusiastic you are about literature through the combined years of secondary school and college.”
+Emmett looked up to her again and smiled.
+“Assuming that your heart isn’t set on being an apothecary, would you consider being an apprentice to a literature professor?
+Namely, my apprentice.”

-Eleanor laughed briefly, but loudly, bringing her hand to her mouth as she stopped.
+Eleanor let out a brief but loud laugh, then clasped her hand over her mouth.
 “I’m sorry, what?
 Is this some sort of joke?
-Surely there are students with perfect grades that are more worthy of such an offer than I am.”
+Surely there are students with perfect grades that are far more worthy of such an offer than I am.”

 “You don’t have to answer right away.
-But if you could by graduation, I would appreciate it.
-However, if you need most of the summer holiday to decide, then by all means.”
+But, if you could tell me by graduation, I would appreciate it.
+However, if you need the duration of the summer holiday to decide, then by all means.”

 “Well, it’s my decision to make and I already explained my reasoning.”
-Professor Emmett adjusted his glasses as he closed the file and returned it to the drawer.
+Emmett adjusted his glasses and closed the file before returning it to the drawer.
 “I hope to hear back positively, but will understand if you decide against it.”

-Eleanor nodded, still in disbelief.
+Eleanor nodded.
 Of course she was excited, but she couldn’t completely shake the feeling that this was all some sort of joke.
-Nervously, she dismissed herself and approached the door, but was stopped in her steps by Professor Emmett calling out to her.
+Nervously, Eleanor dismissed herself and approached the door, only to be stopped in her steps by her professor calling out to her.

 “Now don’t be so hasty to leave, Eleanor.
-There is one more thing.”
+There’s one more thing.”

-“Well,” Professor Emmett leaned back yet again.
-“Due to Phiana being an academic city, professors from the Eight Sister Academies are invited and are allowed to bring an apprentice or prospective apprentice.
+“Well, due to Phiana being an academic city, professors from the Eight Sister Academies have received invitations and are welcome to bring an apprentice or prospective apprentice.
 Even should you decide afterward to not take the offer, it would be an honor to have you join me.”

 “Stay focused, Eleanor.
 Is that a yes or a no?”

 “Sorry!
 Of course, yes, definitely.
 But I’ve never attended anything more formal than a holiday dinner at my grandparents’ home.”

-“Ah, it’s simple enough,” Professor Emmett laughed.
-“Just dress your best, make nice with the other professors and apprentices, listen to the delegates talk, and mind your table manners.”
+“Ah, it’s simple enough,” Emmett laughed.
+“Just dress your best, make nice with the other professors and apprentices, listen to the delegates’ speech, and mind your table manners.”

-“Sounds easy, but knowing me I’ll probably make a mistake somewhere!” she smiled.
+“Sounds simple enough, but knowing me I’ll probably make a mistake somewhere,” she smiled.
 “But, yes.
 I would love to attend.”